wokis/php-json-geoip/README.md

 php-json-geoip
 ==============

-REST API for MaxMind GeoLite2 using PHP and JSON
+REST API for MaxMind GeoLite2 using PHP and JSON.

+The MaxMind PHP reader class can be found at https://github.com/maxmind/MaxMind-DB-Reader-php

+Note that the reader class requires [bcmath](http://www.php.net/manual/en/intro.bc.php), something I have commented out in my pull due to lack of bcmath support on my server.
+There are also some functions, related to JSON encoding, one could do without if the PHP version is 5.4 or greater.

+The database itself can be found at http://dev.maxmind.com/geoip/geoip2/geolite2/

 ### Online API